Please note this post contains affiliate links.

 club soda – club soda or soda water will work just fine here!
 You only need a splash.
 You can also omit it if you prefer!

 Love trying out new Jameson drinks?
 Be sure to check out more Jameson cocktails like these: Jameson and Ginger | Jameson Manhattan | Irish Mule

 This is the one muddler I love to use that’s stainless steel!
 I usually like wooden ones but lately with the hoards of dishes I’ve been plagued with, the stainless steel one is SO much easier to clean and just as effective.
 Plus it’s a lot easier to clean and you won’t get bits of berries stuck like you sometimes run into with the wood ones!

 If you don’t have Tovolo Sphere Ice Molds, you need to buy them immediately.
 The round sphere of ice is perfect for any cocktail, melts slower than normal ice cubes so it doesn’t water down your drink and it looks so elegant, doesn’t it?

 You’ll also want a set of cocktail stirring spoons to stir together the Jameson cocktail when it’s finally all put together.

 here’s how to make a jameson old fashioned

-In a double old fashioned or rocks glass, add the sugar cube, angostura bitters, and a splash of club soda.
+In a double old fashioned or rocks glass, add the sugar cube, a couple dashes angostura bitters (you could also use a couple dashes orange bitters if you prefer!), and a splash of club soda.
 Muddle until the sugar is dissolved.

 Add ice (I prefer an extra large ice cube to using smaller ice cubes) and top with whiskey.
 Give everything a final stir and garnish with an orange peel.
 Serve.